lkociuba/myBookstore/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This is a simple guess gender detection project.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
+* Java version: 11
-* Ipsum version: 2.33
+* Maven
-* Ament library version: 999
+* Spring Boot version: 2.4.4

 ## Setup
 To run this project, install it locally using npm: